ParkAlot

 Landing page

-In the prototype, I present a rebrand of the product, changing the name from "ParkAlot" to "PARKO" and using a new font to create a more modern, startup oriented look.
-The name PARKO was chosen for its familiarity within the parking space, helping the product feel more recognizable and credible.
+In the prototypes, I present a rebrand of the product, changing the name from "ParkAlot" to "PARKO" and using a new font to create a more modern, startup oriented look.
+The name was chosen for its familiarity within the parking space, helping the product feel more recognizable and credible.

 Feedback